DuckyShine004/tetris/README.md

 ## Getting Started

 To guarantee a seamless experience moving forward, please read and follow the installation instructions carefully.

-**WARNING:** There is currently no game over condition, why?
-Because I am too lazy to implement the UI for the game over screen.
-You can simply press `r` on your keyboard to restart.

 ### Installation